 23.3 Unless otherwise agreed in writing, the sale contracts concluded between the Supplier and the Distributor within this selective distribution Contract will be governed by the United Nations Convention on Contracts for the International Sale of Goods (Vienna Convention of 1980, hereafter referred to as CISG), and to the extent that such questions are not covered by CISG, by reference to the rules and principles of law generally recognised in international trade as applicable to international contracts of sale.

-For the choice between alternative A and B see Introduction, § 6.

 ARTICLE 24 RESOLUTION OF DISPUTES

-24.1 In the event of any dispute arising out of or in connection with this selective distribution Contract, the parties agree to submit the matter to settlement proceedings under the ICC ADR Rules.
-If the dispute has not been settled within 45 days following the filing of a Request of ADR or within such other period as the parties may agree in writing, the parties will have recourse to the means of resolution of disputes set out in Article 24.2 hereunder.
+24.1 The parties may at any time, without prejudice to Article 23.2, seek to settle any dispute arising out of or in connection with this Selective Distribution Contract in accordance with the ICC Mediation Rules.